wuudgh/js-fundamentals/src/data-types/objects/README.md

 }
 ```

-Objects are composed of **Key value pairs**, separated by a `:`.
+Objects are composed of **Key value pairs**, separated by a colon (`:`).
 In the example above, there are
 3 key value pairs:

 1. The key `firstName` with a value of `Nicolas`
 2. The key `lastName` with a value of `Marcona`
 3. The key `age` with a value of 33.

 Keys are always strings, but values can be any valid JavaScript datatype: number, string, booleans, null, undefined, array and even object.

+> 👨‍💻 Run these examples in your REPL as you read along! 👨‍💻

 Let's look at how we can add keys to an object.
 Starting with a blank object: